-Age verification, children, human rights, metaverse.
+Metaverse, children, human rights, age verification

 Note

 This Technical Report is an informative ITU-T publication.
 Mandatory provisions such as those found in ITU-T Recommendations lie outside the scope of this Technical Report, which should only be referenced bibliographically in ITU-T Recommendations.